Last updated: January 9 2026

 If you’re ready to optimize your Roth strategy for 2026 and beyond, schedule a tax planning consultation.
 We’ll review your current setup, identify gaps, and build a multi-year conversion plan that fits your situation.

 SDO CPA helps business owners with S-corps, partnerships, and complex tax situations pay less through year-round planning—not just once-a-year filing.
-Learn more about our approach.
+Learn more about our tax advisory approach.